lukeb0t/vault-boundary-demo-lab/Readme.md

 - [ ] Improve inline documentation
 - [ ] Add lab for SSH OTP
 - [ ] outputs for vault and boundary logins
-- [ ] outputs for vault and boundary addresses
+- [ ] outputs for vault and boundary address
+- [ ] fixed the enable OIDC in config/main to false by default
+- [ ] review variable usage in infra module